hekonsek/fuse-pocs/fuse-poc-camel-xml-normalizer/README.md

-JBoss Fuse proof of concept - Dynamic aggregation timeout with Camel and Blueprint
+JBoss Fuse proof of concept - Normalizing XML message before tokenizing
 =========

-In this example we use Blueprint properties to dynamically set aggregation timeout.
-This feature allows user to set completion timeout value in Karaf/ServiceMix properties (and change it at runtime).
+This example demonstrates how to transfer XML message before further processing (splitting for instance).
+In this particular example we remove newlines from within XML elements in order to provide workaround for [MR-785](https://issues.jboss.org/browse/MR-785) i.e. invalid handling of such newlines `split().tokenizeXML()` element of Camel DSL.